-- Have been a permanent resident for at least five years (unless marriage based)
+- You have been a permanent resident for at least five years (unless marriage-based)

 - Maintained continuous presence

 - Be able to speak, read, and write English – Only basic English is required.
 You will be required to read and write one simple sentence.

 - Pass a civics test – There are 100 possible questions.
 USCIS posts all of these questions and answers on its website.
 Applicants must correctly answer six questions.

 - Show good moral character for the past five years

 From the time you file, it can take between six months to a year to become a U.S. citizen.
 To start, most people will file Form N-400, submitting two passport-style photos and other supporting documents to a USCIS processing center.

 After receiving your application, USCIS will schedule you for an appointment to obtain your fingerprints and check your background.
 Afterwards, USCIS may contact you for any additional information they require.

 When USCIS has enough information, they will schedule you for a citizenship interview.
 During the interview, a USCIS officer will ask for clarification regarding your citizenship eligibility.
 After a successful interview, you will take tests on U.S. History and English.